 West Virginia University School of Medicine-Eastern Division

-Clerkship Director of OB/GYN
+Clerkship Director of Obstetrics and Gynecology

 In his spare time, Dr. Duck enjoys watching his two daughters play soccer.
 He is a passionate supporter of the Blue Ridge Youth Soccer Association and the Winchester United Travel Soccer Club.
 He is an avid participant in many forms of outdoor activities including trail running, mountain biking, kayaking, hiking, and camping.

 His other interests include Luthiery (guitar making) and Home Improvement.
 Dr. Duck resides in Frederick County, Virginia with his wife, Leda, who is a pediatrician, his daughters Abigail and Olivia, and his dogs, Jinji, and Sissy.